- rheumatoid arthritis in adults

 - allergic reaction (see “Side effect focus” below)

-* For more information about these side effects, see the “What to consider before taking Enbrel” section below.
+* For more information about these side effects, see the “Does Enbrel have precautions for its use?” section below.

 Side effect focus